inffille/kr1510/README.txt

-Dear Misha!
+Dear Liza!
 Here is your task for this test work.
 You shall make 6 commits using following instructions.

-First part of your task: create branch that starts from commit with message 'Misha1' and name it 'Misha1'.
+First part of your task: create branch that starts from commit with message 'Liza1' and name it 'Liza1'.
 Go to this branch and create commits as required at this branch.
 Do not forget to push your work to github after you finish.

 Commit 1:
 	Fix 'task1.py' so that it print your name 10 times and not mine 5 times.
 Commit message: 'task1 done'.